 In the meantime, people can speculate on such issues.
 And to the extent that their reasoning about matters of practical ethics and sense of self-worth depend on it, utilize their best judgements about such matters.
 Such philosophizing is an inescapable aspect of the human condition.
 In the absence of the resolution of metaphysical and epistemological conundrums like those of naturalism or theism or their perceived conflict, people must make their best judgments and be prepared to defend those judgements based on their practical implications for themselves and others.

 So, there is a significant practical conclusion that can be drawn from consideration of the issue of the supposed forced choice between naturalism and theism.
-First, in the absence of resolution to such high metaphysical matters people have a more potentially achievable epistemological obligation of discussing the ethical, self-identity and practical benefits of their decision-making drawing on their working assumptions about these matters.
-So, exploring the psychological and sociological impacts of metaphysical postulates on the functioning of specific communities, whole societies and individuals is a practical intellectual imperative.
-Exploring the empirical benefits and harms of religious belief and practice or their rejection for individuals, religious groups and the academy, therefore, should have much greater priority than debates intended to decide the matter of the existence of God.
+First, in the absence of resolution to perplexing metaphysical matters people have the achievable epistemological obligation to discuss the ethical, self-identity and practical implication of their decision-making drawing on their working assumptions about such matters.
+So, exploring the empirical benefits and harms of religious belief and practice or their rejection for individuals, therefore, should have much greater priority than abstract debates about the existence of God.

-So if the presence or absence of magic in reality cannot decide the matter of the existence of God, and since an apparent majority of theists and their naturalistic opponents share the belief that no creator gods or God would ever make naturalistic worlds, they may be wasting everyone's time with fruitless arguments that also distract from the discussion of two more critical metaphysical matters.
-I wish the people debating the supposed conflict between naturalism and theism who flood my internet feeds, would move along.
+The belief that gods or God would never make such worlds seems to be a mere assumption on the part of most naturalists and most theists.
+But if the presence or absence of magic in reality cannot decide the matter of the existence of God, they are probably wasting everyone's time and distracting everyone from the discussion of two much more critical metaphysical matters.
+I wish the people debating the existence of God, who flood my Internet feeds, would move along.

 I’ve been asked to speak